 NordVPN is our #1 recommendation for accessing Japanese Netflix.
 It's currently performing very well for unblocking regional Netflix libraries, and it's also a super secure bit of cybersecurity software.

 If you're not in Japan, you'll notice you can't view all your favorite anime and Japanese movies.
 However, with this quick workaround you'll be able to access anything you want.

 First of all, you'll need a Netflix account – although if you're reading this, you've probably already got one.
 If not, sign up here.

 Then you need to grab yourself a quality VPN.
-Our top recommendation for watching Japanese Netflix is ExpressVPN, thanks to its great speeds, ease of use, and the fact it can evade Netflix's VPN blocks and get you watching in no time.
+Our top recommendation for watching Japanese Netflix is NordVPN, thanks to its great speeds, ease of use, and the fact it can evade Netflix's VPN blocks and get you watching in no time.